Timothy J. Lombardo

 Born and raised in Philadelphia, Pennsylvania, he spent his formative years in his hometown and remains a Philadelphian at heart.
 He earned both his Bachelors and Masters Degrees at Temple University before leaving the City of Brotherly Love for small-town Indiana to pursue a Ph.D. in American history at Purdue University.
 After finishing his doctorate, Dr. Lombardo spent several years as a quasi-nomadic academic in the Midwest, where lived for short spells in Indianapolis and Grand Rapids, Michigan and taught history at Indiana University-Purdue University at Indianapolis and Grand Valley State University.

-Philadelphia was never far from Dr. Lombardo’s mind as he followed his academic career from one new strange place to another.
+Dr. Lombardo’s hometown mind as he followed his academic career from one new strange place to another.
 In 2018, he published Blue-Collar Conservatism: Frank Rizzo’s Philadelphia and Populist Politics as part of their Politics and Culture in Modern America book series.
-Combining his interests in modern American urban, social, and political history, his research focused on the white ethnic and working class supporters of Frank Rizzo—Philadelphia’s controversial police commissioner turned mayor in the 1960s and 1970s—and their engagement with the interwoven politics of law enforcement, school desegregation, affirmative action, and open housing.
-Using his case study as an example of broader trends in American urban and political history, Dr. Lombardo’s work examined the roots of what he calls “blue-collar conservatism” in modern United States history.
-He is now in the process of turning his dissertation into his first book, tentatively titled The Rise of Blue-Collar Conservatism: Frank Rizzo’s Philadelphia and the Politics of the Urban Crisis.
+Combining his interests in modern American urban, social, and political history, his first book focuses on the white ethnic and working-class supporters of Frank Rizzo—Philadelphia’s controversial police commissioner turned mayor in the 1960s and 1970s—and their engagement with the interwoven politics of law enforcement, school desegregation, affirmative action, and open housing.
+His work on modern American urban and political history has also appeared in the Journal of Urban History, the Journal of Social History, the Journal of American History, as well as The Washington Post.

 Blue-Collar Conservatism: Frank Rizzo's Philadelphia and Populist Politics (University of Pennsylvania Press, 2018).See More

 Articles and Chapters